rrwick/Badread/README.md

 * `pacbio`: a model trained on real PacBio reads
 * `random`: a model where qscores are meaningless and give no indication of read/base quality
 * `ideal`: a model where scores are unrealistically informative about read/base quality
+* a file path for a trained model

 For more information on how qscore models work, see [this page on the wiki](https://github.com/rrwick/Badread/wiki/QScore-models).
 For instructions on building your own qscore model, see [this page](https://github.com/rrwick/Badread/wiki/Generating-error-and-qscore-models).